Background

 Should I get comprehensive or third party insurance?

-Always compare quotes for both.
-Comprehensive cover often costs similar amounts or less than third party only, and provides much better protection.
+Always compare actual quotes for both.
+Comprehensive cover frequently costs similar amounts or less than third party and provides much better protection[8].
 Only consider third party if your car has minimal value and comprehensive quotes are significantly higher.

 Do I need to change my insurance when I go to university?